rdkit/rdkit-js/README.md

 ### What is the scope of this repository

-This project is currently dedicated to:
+This repository is currently dedicated to:

 1. NPM builds and releases of the RDKit core wasm module
 2. Website deployment of examples using the RDKit core wasm module in JavaScript and web frameworks